m-hoff/college-course-data/README.md

 A simple web scraper to gather information on undergraduate courses offered at Penn State University.
 All course data is obtained through the University Bulletins at https://bulletins.psu.edu/.
 The complete list of included programs can be found at https://bulletins.psu.edu/university-course-descriptions/undergraduate/.

+View this data set on [Kaggle](https://www.kaggle.com/mzh5263/college-course-data).

 Running `python course_scraper.py` will re-scrape the data and create a fresh copy of `courses.csv`.
 The version of `courses.csv` included in this repository was created with information retrieved on October 10, 2010.

 ### Course Attributes